SuprajaC24/Changing-BG-Color-Using-Click/README.md

 # Changing-BG-Color-Using-Click
-Changing Background Color using Click is simple project which is written in javascript/html and styled by css!
+Changing Background Color using Click is a simple project which is written in javascript/html and styled by css!